pbanuru/Wordle_CodePath_Android_P1/README.md

 I also wanted to automate the generation of the top 6 TextViews, as each of them is very similar.
 It appears I will need to learn about "populating" a Vertical Linear Layout.
 I will learn this in the future, but for now, I decided to focus my efforts elsewhere.

+Additionally, I had trouble storing shared dimensions globally, like in the top 6 TextViews; where I for example, want all TextViews to be of the same text size.
+I tried storing the dp values in my strings.xml file, representing the dimensions as strings.
+Through trial, error, and the internet, I figured out I must represent the dimensions as "dimen," and created a dimens.xml file.